 The emergence of countercultures such as the iconic 60’s hippy movement and 90’s grunge and fashion trends including vintage nostalgia and hipster culture, all made valuable contributions to eradicating stigmas surrounding second-hand clothing and creating a market wherein thrift culture continues to thrive.
 Even today, thrift shopping is founded not only out of necessity but feeds a large part of Western contemporary popular culture.

 Mainstream music scenes such as indie-rock, hip-hop and rap also pay tribute to this culture by making reference to thrifting in songs as well as adopting a curated thrift style as a fashion aesthetic.
-In his 2013 hit single Thrift Shop, Rap artist Macklemore perfectly describing the thrift phenomenon and the kick out of getting good quality clothes for a quarter of the price.
+In his 2013 hit single Thrift Shop, Rap artist Macklemore perfectly describes the thrift phenomenon and the kick out of getting good quality clothes for a quarter of the price: